 - Guided hikes along the Table Mountain range

-- Abseiling from Table Mountain
+- Rock climbing and abseiling from Table Mountain

 - Shark cage diving day trips